 Don't lie down or go to sleep immediately after eating.
 Walking around can help things move more fluidly.

-Doing light exercises a couple of hours after eating promotes a healthy metabolism and helps you shed excess weight.
+Doing light exercises a couple of hours after eating promotes healthy metabolism and helps you shed excess weight.
 Overweight individuals have a greater risk for reflux.
-Excessive smoking and drinking also puts you at greater risk for acid reflux.
+Excessive smoking and drinking also put you at greater risk for acid reflux.

 3. Wear Comfortable Clothes